mit-pdos/fscq/bench/concurrent/README.md

 # Overview

-There are two high level questions: how much I/O concurrency does CFSCQ provide, and how much read-only parallelism does CFSCQ provide.
+There are two high level questions: how much I/O concurrency does CFSCQ provide? and, how much read-only parallelism does CFSCQ provide?

 ## Focused questions